BramVanImpeUcll/distributed-applications/exercises/7_supervisors_exercises_complete/04_a_dynamic_environment/assignment.md

 # Assignment

 Thanks to the beautiful design of this work environment, the minimal work loss with accidents and the immediate replacement of employees, our boss has decided to expand his company.
-Now he wants dynamically add workers to the company.
+Now he wants to dynamically add workers to the company.

 Constraints: